stefanosAgelastos/IaCexample/README.md

 4. Now attach the `aws_lb_target_group` to the `aws_autoscalling_group`
 5. `aply` and gives a string error, ~~gonna try interpolation in array~~
 6. I removed the dependency from step 4. `apply` and after the change it does output the ARN
+7. So I am having this problem, the Autoscale group doesnt wait for the target group ARN.
+I am thinking to place a `depends on` configuration, but terraform should be dealing with that.
+Let's google.
+8. I discovered the `aws_autoscaling_attachment`.
+Hmm...
+Apparently it can attach to an `aws_autoscalling_group` two things: a classic `aws_elb` or an `aws_alb_target_group` :)
+9. I configure the attchment resource.
+10. **Success** the `aws_autoscaling_group.example.target_group_arns` outputs a real target group ARN.
+11. **Missing** to connect the ALB to the target group.
+Listener and rules are next.

+### Listener reource.